Naval Station Norfolk Housing 2026 | Best Neighborhoods Near NSN | KingRealtor757

 NO TUNNEL · 15 MINEast Beach, Norfolk

 Award-winning new urbanist community.
 Front porches, walkable streets, bayfront access.
-Better schools than Ocean View and only 15 minutes to NSN.
+Different school district than Ocean View and only 15 minutes to NSN.
 Median $490K.

 See East Beach market data →